yoshuawuyts/simple-store/README.md

 ## Events
 #### get[:namespace]
 Emits the current value in the store.
-Can optionally be namesapced to allow for specific listeners (and prevent conflicts between modules), which makes it as useful as callbacks to pass values around.
+Can optionally be namespaced to allow for specific listeners (and prevent conflicts between modules), which makes it as useful as callbacks to pass values around.
+If you want to suppress `debug` messages you can pass in a `silent` namespace.
 ```js
 store.on('get:bob', function() {
   console.log('jolly ranchers');